There are many options when it comes to deciding how you would like your

 Metal feet and legs - these come in a variety of finishes and

 styles - you're welcome to discuss this with us, or suggest your own.

 A relatively minor detail that is often overlooked, as it can make all

 the difference to the appearance of a cabinet.
 Creating a more

-substantial top thickness is really dependent on our timber availability,
+substantial top thickness is really dependent upon timber availability,

-but is well worth considering, whether you'd like something more
+but is a consideration as to whether you'd like something more

 substantial, or something more slight.